realworldocaml/book/book/first-class-modules/README.md

 end
 ```

-Finally, we can put this all together with the command-line interface.
-We
+Finally, we can put this all together with the command-line
-first create an instance of the loader query handler and then add that
+interface.
+We first create an instance of the loader query handler and
-instance to the loader's active table.
-We can then just launch the
+then add that instance to the loader's active table.
+We can then
-command-line interface, passing it the active table:
+launch the command-line interface, passing it the active table.

 ```ocaml file=examples/correct/query_handler_loader/query_handler_loader.ml,part=1
 let () =